Cataract surgery options

 Implant options

 • Astigmatism mainly affects the shape of the cornea, front of the eye, resulting in a curvature that is not uniformly round and thus resulting in blurred or ghosting vision.
-You can consider a football shape (astigmatism) vs a soccer ball shape (normal).
+You might compare the astigmatism as a football shape (astigmatism) versus a soccer ball shape (normal).

 • The implantable lens placed in the eye may be specially selected and rotated to correct most of this astigmatism and result in clearer vision that would normally not be corrected with a standard lens type.